 MSA is one of the most prestigious culinary schools in Turkey.
 MSA has trained chefs for the city’s most famous restaurants in the last decade at its school in Maslak.
 MSA’s restaurant in the museum has been serving since 2017.

 You can see the name of the famous Muzedechanga Restaurant in Sabancı Museum in old guidebooks about Istanbul.
 However, this restaurant was closed in 2016 and was replaced by MSA’s Restaurant.

 In many young museums of Istanbul opened in the 2000s, art and gastronomy are intertwined.
 For example, the Istanbul Modern Art Museum and the Rahmi Koc Museum also have great restaurants.

 Sakip Sabanci Museum Entrance Fee 2023

-Sakip Sabanci Museum entrance fee is 50 Turkish Liras.
+Sakip Sabanci Museum entrance fee is 50 Turkish Liras as of 2022.
 Discounted tickets for Istanbul Museum Pass holders and visitors over 60 are 35 Turkish Liras.
 Student ticket price is 25 TL.

 Sakip Sabanci Museum Opening Hours 2023

 Sakip Sabanci Museum opening hours are between 10:00 in the morning and 18:00 in the evening.
 On Wednesdays, which is the public day, it is open until 20:00.
 The museum is closed to visitors on Mondays.
 It should also be noted that Tuesdays are public day at the museum and admission is free.